hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 }
 ```

+This example shows role declarations, message passing, and choice constructs.

 ### Namespaces

-Choreographies can be namespaced to avoid conflicts when multiple protocols are defined in the same crate:
+Choreographies can be namespaced to avoid conflicts.
+Multiple protocols in the same crate can use different namespaces.

 ```rust
 let threshold_dsl = r#"